 The Five Solas of the Protestant Reformation

 The “five solas” articulate the core principles of Protestant Christianity and simultaneously reflect its concerns with the Roman Catholic Church.
 [1] The word sola is Latin for “only.”
-The five solas are also known by their Latin names, which are provided in italics below.
+The five solas are also known by their Latin names, provided in italics below.

-Glory to God alone | Soli Deo gloria: Protestants believe that God alone should receive glory for the salvation and sanctification of sinners.
+Glory to God alone | Soli Deo Gloria: Protestants believe that God alone should receive glory for the salvation and sanctification of sinners.
 It is God’s grace, mercy, and love that led to the incarnation of Christ (cf. Jn.
 3:16).

 Grace alone | Sola gratia: Salvation, which is a gift of God through the work of Christ, is free.
 Romans 6:23 reads, “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord” (ESV, emphasis added).
 (Also see Why Don’t Protestants Make the Sign of the Cross?)